EBolle/myautoml-tutorial/docs/source/tutorial.rst

 - Scale the numerical variables
 - Create numeric dummy variables for the categorical variables
-- Select the right columns for the right pre-processing step
+- Select the correct columns for each pre-processing step

 It is possible to perform these pre-processing steps with custom Python functions, but we opt to choose for a scikit-learn pipeline.
 There are a number of advantages of using a pipeline, such as being able to ``fit`` the transformations on